 We worked together through the ones, tens, hundreds, and thousands values, and then my daughter felt confident about finishing the math problem!

-Raising Dragons shows how to review CVC (consonant-vowel-consonant) words with Easter Eggs!
+Here’s a fun way to review CVC (consonant-vowel-consonant) words with plastic Easter eggs!

 We Are Teachers shows more ways to teach with Easter Eggs!